-Undertake a targeted baseline study of the people in the project's social and cultural area to identify social values that may be impacted by the project.
-The social baseline study will be based on qualitative, quantitative, and participatory methods supported by stakeholder engagement processes.
-It will reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and any available community plans.
+Undertake a targeted baseline study of the people residing in the project's social and cultural area, to identify the project's social issues, potential adverse and positive social impacts, and strategies and measures developed to address the impacts.
+The social baseline study should be based on qualitative, quantitative, and participatory methods.
+It should be supplemented by community engagement processes, and reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and, where available, community plans.

-The social baseline study should describe and analyse a range of demographic and social statistics determined relevant to the project's social and cultural area including:
+Describe and analyse a range of demographic and social statistics determined relevant to the project's social and cultural area including: